EEN421/EEN421.github.io/_posts/2024-04-09-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-3.md

 # Try it out!

-Kick off the Sensor.py script on your sensor, then navigate to the **Logs** blade in your **Log Analytics Workspace** and run the following query to check on your peppers:
+Kick off the Sensor.py script on your sensors, then navigate to the **Logs** blade in your **Log Analytics Workspace** and run the following query to check on your peppers:

 ![](/assets/img/SoilSensor3/multiple_sensors.png)